 The ABRP app can – for supported vehicle models – connect via Bluetooth Low Energy (BLE) to a user-installed OBD BLE adapter in the car.
-This allows the ABRP app to communicate instantly with your car to read out SoC (battery %), and many other parameters which keep the ABRP app up to date with your car as you drive.
+This allows the ABRP app to communicate instantly with your car to read out SoC (battery %), and many other parameters which keeps the ABRP app up to date with your car as you drive.
 This works for both iOS and Android devices and is available for all ABRP users, not only Premium members.

 First: A big fat security WARNING

 All known OBD BLE dongles on the market have very limited security – they will happily accept Bluetooth connections from anyone at certain times.
-Lower quality dongles often allow pairing at any time.
+Lower-quality dongles often allow pairing at any time.
 This means anyone passing by your car at the right time could potentially pair with your dongle and unlock the car with the right software.
 It has nothing to do with the ABRP app specifically.
 Do not leave the OBD dongle connected when you are not in the car!

 Why live data?